Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Experiments

 The samples we obtain after genericization are expected to concentrate more around generic data instead of unique ones.
-Indeed, when we plot the distribution of similarity values between the images of copyrighted characters and all internally produced samples along with those between the images of copyrighted characters and $y_{\textrm{generic}}$ samples, it is apparent that internally produced samples with high similarity values are suppressed by genericization, and the distribution concentrates around intermediate similarity values.
-In contrast, similarity between a generic image (here, we pick the $y_{\textrm{generic}}$ sample with the lowest value of estimated originality among all $y_{\textrm{generic}}$ samples) and genericized samples tend to concentrate on higher values (Figure~\ref{fig:histograms}).
+To see this, Figure~\ref{fig:histograms} plots the distribution of similarity values between the images of copyrighted characters and all internally produced samples along with those between the images of copyrighted characters and $y_{\textrm{generic}}$ samples.
+It is apparent that internally produced samples with high similarity values are suppressed by genericization, and the distribution concentrates around intermediate similarity values.
+In contrast, similarity between a generic image (here, we pick the $y_{\textrm{generic}}$ sample with the lowest value of estimated originality among all $y_{\textrm{generic}}$ samples) and genericized samples tend to concentrate on higher values.